-Upon receipt of a Complaint, the Complaint Manager will identify any Psychosocial Hazards and will implement measures to control risks to the parties.
+Upon receipt of a Complaint, the Complaint Manager will identify any potential Psychosocial Hazards and will implement measures to control the risk to the parties.

-If further information is required to understand the particulars of the Complaint, the Complaint Manager will request the Complainant to provide this information and the Complainant must provide this information to the Complaint Manager without delay, to ensure all parties are afforded natural justice.
+If further information is required to understand the particulars of the Complaint, the Complaint Manager will request the Complainant to provide this information and the Complainant must provide this information without delay, to ensure all parties are afforded natural justice.